powsybl/pypowsybl/docs/user_guide/loadflow.rst

 .. doctest::

     >>> network = pn.create_eurostag_tutorial_example1_network()
+        >>> results = lf.run_ac(network, parameters=lf.CParameters(distributed_slack=False))

+    The result is composed of a list of component results, one for each connected component of the network included in the computation:
     >>> results = lf.run_ac(network, parameters=lf.Parameters(distributed_slack=False))

 The result is composed of a list of component results, one for each connected component of the network